 Nasal saline serves two purposes.
 It gently washes away all loose debris such as dried blood to keep the nose clean during the healing process, and it also accelerates healing by maintaining a moist environment in the nose.

-Nasal decongestant (such as oxymetazoline or Afrin® spray) two sprays each nostril twice daily for three days and then as needed to control bleeding
+Nasal decongestant (such as oxymetazoline or Afrin® spray) one spray each nostril at bedtime for one or two days and as needed to control bleeding

 A decongestant decreases the amount of swelling in the nose and can keep the nasal passages open during the healing phase.
-Because these sprays cannot be used for more than a few days without causing their own set of problems, we recommend that patients combine regular use for three days with use as needed to control any bleeding from the nose.
+Because these sprays cannot be used for more than a few days without causing their own set of problems, we recommend that patients combine regular use for one or two days at bedtime, with additional use as needed to control any bleeding from the nose.
 In case of bleeding, sit down and spray two sprays of this medication in the side that is bleeding.
 Repeat the sprays up to five times (two sprays at a time) every five minutes until the bleeding stops or slows substantially.
-Because the bleeding is most likely coming from the inferior turbinate (an area farther back than the outside soft tissues of your nose), pinching your nose may not be helpful.
+This is more sprays than the packaging recommends, but it is OK because you are using the medication for bleeding, not the typical use.
+Because bleeding after turbiante surgery is most likely coming from the inferior turbinate (an area farther back than the outside soft tissues of your nose), pinching your nose may not be helpful.
 Tilt your head forward slightly so that the blood does not run down the back of your throat, although try to let the medication spray stay in your nose.

 Minimize strenuous physical activity for two weeks